JohnWat92/Pong-Wars/README.md

  * I learned how to use key codes and eventlisteners so the user may trigger certain actions
  * Exporting and importing partials is a very clean way to implement codes
  * Learned how to render and add attributes to SVGs
+ * I also learned how to style my read.me file

 **Technologies Used**
 * Babel